Welcome to the Clinical Specialty Advising page!

 - What it’s like to work in the specialty

-- Training and preparation needed for the specialty
+- Training and preparation are needed for the specialty

 - Residency application considerations for the specialty